 1. The Problem-Solving Process: Humans Make Mistakes And Need Tech To Make Better Business Decisions

 Decision-making is as old as mankind.
 To understand Artificial Intelligence’s (AI) impact on decision-making, let’s first start with the basic steps of human problem solving and its challenges.
-Below are the four basic steps any human goes through to solve a problem.
+See below.

 4-Step Problem-Solving Process for Humans

-At least for most business professionals, problem-solving is a critical skill that they practice every day.
+At least for most business professionals, problem-solving is a critical skill that they put to use every day.
 For a more detailed discussion on the basic problem solving process, click here.

 Now, the fundamental problem with human decision-making is that we make mistakes.
 To list, key human decision-making challenges include